TrellixVulnTeam/python-majordome_515B/README.md

 ## Install

+This package is available on [PyPi](https://pypi.org/project/majordome/), the recommended way to install it is with `pip install majordome`.

-For general use simply run from this directory `pip install .` and the package will be available in your environment.
+If you need to install from sources, for general use simply run from this directory `pip install .` and the package will be available in your environment.
 For generating wheel you can run `python setup.py bdist_wheel`.
 For development consider `pip install -e .`

+## Usage

+Samples are provided for every available functionality under [samples](./samples).
+Documentation coming soon.